zkornbluth/WheelOfFortune/README.md

 ## Data Source

 I obtained this data from [https://www.angelfire.com/mi4/malldirectories/wheel/wheelbonus.html](https://www.angelfire.com/mi4/malldirectories/wheel/wheelbonus.html).
 I gathered every game from September 2001 (when prizes changed to just cash or cars) to March 2016 (the most recent the site included).

+For all of these games, the contestant didn't get to choose the category - that began in September 2017.

 ## Features
 The dashboard displays the following graphs: